 Students requiring financial assistance should apply for assistance in advance as it can take 6-8 weeks for your application to be processed.
 Furthermore, if you are assessed incorrectly or are denied a student loan it can take up to 8 weeks to have your application reassessed or appealed.
 If you need to submit a reassessment or do not qualify for a student loan, please contact us for assistance.

-Throughout the year, we offer several general or program specific scholarships/grants to students.
-These are noted on program pages.
-If you have any questions about a scholarship/grant and whether you qualify, contact an Educational Advisor.
+Throughout the year, we offer several general and program specific grants to students.
+Eligibility dependent on financial need.
+For more information, or to find out if you qualify, contact an Educational Advisor.

 A Student Line of Credit is a product offered by major banks that allows students to borrow money repeatedly up to a pre-set limit.
 You only have to apply once and there are no monthly or annual fees.
 The Student Line of Credit can be used towards tuition fees and other living expenses.
 During school, students only make low-interest payments on the amount borrowed.
 Often, students need somebody, like a parent or guardian, to co-sign your line of credit application.
 This person will also be held responsible if you can’t pay the debt back.

 See your preferred financial institute for more information.